US stocks rise after Biden taps Powell for a new Fed term

 The central bank is starting to trim bond purchases that have helped maintain low interest rates in an effort to support the economy and markets.
 The move to ease up on that support comes as rising inflation hangs over the economic recovery.
 Investors are closely watching the Fed to see whether pressure from rising inflation prompts it to speed up its plans for trimming bond purchases and raising its benchmark interest rate.

+A mix of companies that rely on consumer spending also helped lift the market, though some big retailers fell.
+Target dropped 2.1% and Amazon fell 2%.
+Those retailers are on the cusp of the busy holiday shopping season, which traditionally kicks off right after the Thanksgiving holiday.

+The dollar also strengthened against other currencies.
+The price of gold, a haven for when investors feel anxious, fell 2.4%.

-Markets in Europe and Asia were mixed as a resurgence of coronavirus outbreaks prompted some countries to look to stricter precautions to curb yet another wave of the pandemic.
+Markets in Europe and Asia closed mixed as a resurgence of coronavirus outbreaks prompted some countries to look to stricter precautions to curb yet another wave of the pandemic.

 Investors face a relatively light week of economic updates.
 The National Association of Realtors reported surprisingly good sales for previously occupied homes in October on Monday.
 The Commerce Department will report October data for new home sales on Wednesday, along with data on third-quarter gross domestic product.